|The Generic Approach|

 "We're more committed to strategy games than to tactical ones.
 Here's the difference:

 It's not a clear-cut division.
-Hex and Symple are purely strategical games.
-Havannah is a strategical game, but features a number of interesting tactics.
+Hex and Symple are pure strategy games, with less than obvious tactics.
+Havannah is a strategy game, but features a number of obvious tactics that beginners may appreciate even without a deeper understanding of strategy.
 Hexade has a similar structure, but it is a tactical game with a basically simple strategy.
 Emergo can be argued from both sides.

 There's no value judgement involved either, more a matter of taste.
 Tactical games typically have a lower treshold, and are more fun for beginners.
 Strategical games demand more of an investment but give more of a reward.